VikrhamRA/Movie-Recommendation/README.md

 The data obtained from executing the python file can be found here : https://drive.google.com/drive/folders/1TgCJ4d7ssKlLTzfLwW2GGMwSdogIAiLp?usp=sharing

-**Refer .pptx file for further info on importing and querying Neo4j database**
+**Refer .pptx or .pdf file for further info on importing and querying Neo4j database**

 **Project Contributors** :
 Vikrham R A, Aakaash Babu P - **PSG College Of Technology**